Judith Lindbergh, Founder & Director | Michelle Cameron, Co-Director

 TWC Founder & Director Judith Lindbergh

-Specialties: Fiction, Novel Writing, Memoir, Creative Nonfiction, Adult Writers Circle, Children, Teens
+Specialties: Fiction, Novel Writing, Memoir, Creative Nonfiction, Book Marketing/Promotion, Children, Teens

-Judith Lindbergh’s new novel, Akmaral, about a nomad woman warrior on the ancient Asian steppes in the 5th c.
-BCE, is forthcoming from Regal House Publishing in spring 2024.
-Her debut novel, The Thrall’s Tale, about women in Viking Age Greenland, was a Booksense (IndieBound) Pick, a Borders Original Voices Selection and praised by Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
-Her work has appeared in numerous publications including Archaeology Magazine, Scandinavian Review, The World & I, the literary journal Other Voices, and in UP HERE: The North at the Center of the World published by University of Washington Press.
-She also contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and was an expert commentator on the History Channel’s documentary series MANKIND: The Story of All of Us.
+Judith Lindbergh’s “crackling” new novel, Akmaral, about a nomad woman warrior on the ancient Central Asian steppes, released on May 7, 2024, from Regal House Publishing.
+Her debut novel, The Thrall’s Tale, about three women in the first Viking Age settlement in Greenland, was an IndieBound Pick, a Borders Original Voices Selection and praised by Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
+Her work has appeared in numerous publications including in Newsweek, Zibby Magazine, Next Avenue, Writer’s Digest, Edible Jersey, Literary Mama, Archaeology Magazine, Other Voices, and UP HERE: The North at the Center of the World published by University of Washington Press.
+She has spoken at and published with the Smithsonian Institution and provided expert commentary in two documentary series for The History Channel.
+Judith received a 2024 Fellowship from the New Jersey State Council on the Arts.

 TWC Co-Director Michelle Cameron